Building Review Into Workflow

 The Afterthought Problem

-The problem wasn’t the AI—its accuracy was acceptable.
-The problem wasn’t the people—they were genuinely busy.
+The problem wasn’t the AI—its accuracy was acceptable when given correct data.
+The problem wasn’t me—I was genuinely busy.
 The problem was that review was an afterthought.
-It was the step that came after the “real work,” the optional extra that got cut when time ran short.
+It was the step that came after the “real work,” the optional extra I cut when time ran short.

 Why Afterthought Review Fails